Leon Madsen

-Leon Madsen (born 5 September 1988) is a Danish speedway rider who is twice a World Championship silver medalist.
+Leon Daniel Madsen (born 5 September 1988) is a Danish speedway rider who is twice a World Championship silver medalist.

 Career

 Born in Vejle, Madsen won the 80cc junior World Championship in 2001.

-In 2018 and 2022, Madsen won the Individual Speedway European Championship.
-In 2019 and 2022 he was the silver medalist in the Speedway World Championship, on both occasions he finished runner-up behind Bartosz Zmarzlik.
+In 2018, Madsen won the Individual Speedway European Championship for the first time.
+The following year in 2019, he won the silver medal in the Speedway World Championship, finishing runner-up in the 2019 Speedway Grand Prix behind Bartosz Zmarzlik.
+He won three Grand Prix events during the 2019 Championship.